-This means that oxygen cannot get to your brain.
+This means that oxygen cannot get to your brain or other organs.
 Your brain can survive without oxygen for only about five minutes.
 After that point, you would have permanent brain damage, even if your heart started again.

-CPR can help blood and oxygen flow to your brain while medical staff try to get your heart to beat normally again.
+CPR can help blood and oxygen flow in your body while medical staff try to get your heart to beat normally again.
 This may help prevent brain damage.